DevOps-Pro-24-09-24/eugene_kh/README.md

 # Home Work 7

-# Raising an AWS site with an RDS database
+# Raising a website on an AWS resource with an RDS database

 To create an infrastructure with a public WordPress site and an RDS database with HTTPS access in AWS using Terraform, we will divide the configuration into several modules.